wp-plugins/woocommerce-extra-accounts-fields/README.txt

 2. Woocommerce extra plugin from front end
 3. Another view for the admin fields
 4. Showing the available types
+5. Showing the plugin from the front-end after adding the extra fields

 == Changelog ==